We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 The artificial intelligence (AI) revolution is here to stay—42% of companies are exploring AI adoption and many have already started implementing it.
 Organizations will want to rush to be the first to implement AI, but they must focus on doing it effectively and sustainably.
 As AI rapidly advances, imagine if large language models—AI tools that use vast amounts of data to generate new content—continue to progress at a rate comparable to iPhones.
 An organization could end up purchasing or adopting a new version every year, compounding costs and causing frivolous disruption not anchored in a clear understanding of what that investment is contributing to the organization.

 More than 8,000 AI tools have been introduced in the last eight years, with an average annual growth rate of more than 3X since 2015, and an 11X increase in this year alone.
-Charged with technology-driven delivery and touting a “fail fast” iterative mindset, an overly eager IT professional may suggest an Agile methodology, a tried-and-true method for implementation, when there are more thoughtful ways to implement AI.
+Charged with technology-driven delivery and touting a “fail fast” iterative mindset, an overly eager IT professional may suggest the application of an “Agile Methodology,” with their adoption of AI, when there are more thoughtful ways to implement it successfully.

 AI tools have an average annual growth rate of 3X since 2015, and an 11X increase this year alone.